Morpho-lang/morpho/README.md

     morpho5

-Note that the build script places morpho5 and morphoview in /usr/local/
+Note that the build script places morpho5 and morphoview in `/usr/local/`; this can easily be changed if a different location is preferred.